jackfranklin/javascriptplayground.com/_posts/2014-03-31-command-line-backbone-yeoman.md

 - [The Yeoman.io side](http://yeoman.io/).
 This should always be your starting point.
 There's plenty of documentation, help and links to other resources available.
 - [GitHub](http://github.com/yeoman).
 If you happen to stumble upon a bug in Yeoman or a generator, the best place to report that is on the relevant GitHub repository.
 It's also a good place to see if the issue you've found is already known.
 - [@yeoman](https://twitter.com/yeoman).
 For the latest updates, new generators and other information, the Yeoman Twitter account is definitely worth following.
 Similarly, there is also the [Yeoman community](https://plus.google.com/101063139999404044459) on Google Plus.

+_Thanks to Addy Osmani, Sindre Sorhus and Pascal Hartig for their help reviewing and tweaking this article._